olizzh0105/review-data-source-analysis/README.md

-# Review Data Source Assessment
+# Review Data Source Assessment and Cross-Platform Review Analysis

-This project evaluates **Amazon, Google Play Store, and Apple App Store** as potential sources for building a recurring review-data ingestion workflow for downstream sentiment analysis.
+This project evaluates and analyzes user-review data sources for downstream sentiment and product analysis.

-The assessment combines **business evaluation, technical research, and lightweight practical testing** to identify the source that provides the strongest balance between analytical value and implementation feasibility.
+The project is organized into two phases:

+- **Phase I – Data Source Assessment:** evaluates Amazon, Google Play Store, and Apple App Store from business, technical, and practical perspectives.
+- **Phase II – Large-Scale Collection and Analysis:** builds matched Google Play Store and Apple App Store review datasets and conducts app-level, category-level, and cross-platform exploratory analysis.

+Phase I identified Google Play Store as the strongest initial source for a recurring review-data workflow.
+Phase II expands the analysis by using both Google Play Store and Apple App Store in parallel to better understand differences in ratings, review quality, metadata availability, and user-feedback patterns.

 > [!NOTE]
-> **Recommended initial source: Google Play Store**
+> **Phase I Recommendation: Google Play Store**
 >
-> Based on the current assessment and practical testing, both Google Play Store and Apple App Store demonstrated successful lightweight review extraction.
-Google Play Store is recommended because it provides the strongest overall balance of review richness, technical metadata, repeatability, extraction feasibility, and downstream analytical potential.
+> Phase I recommended Google Play Store as the strongest initial source based on review richness, metadata availability, repeatability, extraction feasibility, and downstream analytical potential.
+>
+> Phase II extends the project by analyzing **Google Play Store and Apple App Store in parallel** using matched samples from the same applications.

 ---